Omarr Smith: College career

 Smith played four years at San Jose State University and had 13 career interceptions, the second-most in school history.
 He joined the team as a walk-on in 1995 and was assigned to cover Keyshawn Johnson in his first collegiate start.
 He led San Jose State with nine passes broken up in 1996 and 16 in 1997.
-He tied for second in the nation in 1997 with seven interceptions and tied a school record with three interceptions against the University of Hawaii.
+He tied for second in the nation in 1997 with seven interceptions and tied a school record with three interceptions against the University of Hawaiʻi.
 Smith returned 22 punts for 246 yards and was the only player in Division I-A to rank in the top-30 in both interceptions and punt returns.
 He had an 84-yard touchdown return at UTEP in 1997 and an 88-yard punt return for a touchdown against Fresno State in 1998.
 Smith had 74 tackles as a sophomore, third-most on the team, and ended his career with 182 career tackles.

 Professional career

 2000

-In 2000, Smith played in eight games at WR/DB as a rookie.
+In the 2000 Arena Football League season, Smith played in eight games at Wide receiver/Defensive back as a rookie.
 He posted 16 tackles, five passes broken up and five receptions for 48 yards.
 All five receptions on the season came in two games.
 He made his AFL debut with two tackles against the Houston Thunderbears.
 Had his first career reception and totaled two for the game with two pass break-ups against the Los Angeles Avengers.
 He recorded 2.5 tackles (a tackle for a loss) and a season-high three pass break-ups against the New England Sea Wolves.
 Smith had three receptions for 32 yards at the Grand Rapids Rampage.
 He recorded a season-high five solo tackles on the road against the Avengers.

 2001

-In 2001, Smith was one of just four players to participate in all 14 games that season.
+In the 2001 Arena Football League season, Smith was one of just four players to participate in all 14 games that season.
 He recorded a team-leading four interceptions and was fourth with 37 tackles earning team defensive MVP honors.
 He returned his first career interception 45-yards for his first career touchdown against the Arizona Rattlers.
 Smith missed a portion of the game after taking a knee to the helmet in Houston.
 He had his first catch of the season against the Oklahoma Wranglers.
 He had his second career interception and returned a blocked extra point attempt for the first two-point defensive point after try in league history at the New York Dragons.
 Smith made his first-career start at defensive specialist (DS) intercepting an Andy Kelly pass late in the game, leading to a game-tying field goal in a game that the San Jose SaberCats won in overtime against the Nashville Kats.
 He recorded career-highs of four catches for 86 yards and added his fourth career interception against the Florida Bobcats.
 Smith had the first two missed field goal returns of his career against the Thunderbears..